 Each course in the program is divided into modules or blocks.
 Completion of one module/block is a prerequisite to commencing study of the next module/block.
 Written requirements for modules/blocks vary.
-Some may require an essay, some require multiple-choice tests, and some require a combination of essays, point papers, and multiple-choice tests.
+Specific guidance for all written assignments is provided with the course material.
 The following definitions apply:

 Course - A course is a major unit of study.
 (For example: "Strategy and War" is a course.)

 Module/block - Each course is subdivided into a number of discrete modules/blocks that involve individual areas of study for which a grade is assigned.
-(For example: "National Security Processes" is a module in the "Theater Security Decision Making" course.)
+(For example: "Policy Analysis" is a module in the "Theater Security Decision Making" course.)

 Essay - Student written requirement for most modules/blocks.
 The word "solution" is commonly used, but in no way should reflect that there is only one proper response.